 How do I discern?

-Discernment is a process of finding out God's desire for ones life.
+Discernment is a process of finding out God's desire for us.
 Discernment involves reflecting upon your life, speaking with others and praying through what God is calling you to do.
-God reveals his desire to us in his infinite wisdom by his means and in his time.
-Our Lord encourages us to discern his will for our lives; he wants us to heed his call so that we achieve our purpose in life, contribute towards the life of the Church, and give glory to God.
+God reveals His desire to us in His infinite wisdom by His means and in His time.
+Our Lord encourages us to discern His will for our lives; He wants us to heed His call so that we achieve our purpose in life, contribute towards the life of the Church, and give glory to God.

-There are many ways for you to discern your calling in life, most importantly through fervent prayer.
+There are many ways for you to discern your calling in life, most importantly through prayer.
 Your parish priest, religious sisters or people who lead a holy life are some of those you can speak with and get advice from.
 Spending time in adoration is a great way to meditate and listen to the voice of God.
-Attending daily Mass, reciting the Holy Rosary, studying the lives of saints and regular confession are also important ways of discerning one's calling.
+Attending Holy Mass, reciting the Holy Rosary, studying the lives of saints and regular confession are also important ways of discerning where God is calling you.
 The Diocesan Vocations Office provides discernment weekends for men considering priesthood.

 What does a discernment weekend look like at St. Mary's College, Oscott?